chrisox1/Fjora/README.md

   stream or transcoding.
 - First install and loading can be slow due to caching, but becomes smooth after a few minutes.
 - Not tested on tablets.
+- Downloads dont download external subtitles.

 ## Upcoming work

-- Chromecast and google play store application
+- Chromecast and google play store application.
 - Additional tablet and TV layout polish.

 ## Android requirements